 To visit all three of these places, it takes about 5 to 7 hours, depending on how quickly you move.
 It will take you about an hour and a half to drive from the south coast to the Golden Circle.
 You can visit the three main sights on the Golden Circle, or add one or more of these detours to your day:

 The Kerid Crater is a 3,000 year old volcanic crater that is filled with water.
 This is a quick and easy add on to your Golden Circle tour.

 Brúarfoss is waterfall that is famous for its sky-blue color.
-You can only get here by hiking and it takes about 3 hours to visit Bruarfoss.
+Learn more about how to get here in our guide to Bruarfoss.